sudharsans91/thoughtworks-test/README.md

 # Creating mediawiki image using Dockerfile

 To create a Docker image for MediaWiki, we can use a Dockerfile.

-MediaWiki is a web application that requires a web server and a database, Apache and MySQL.
+Please refer **Dockerfile** in this repo

 Dockerfile does the following: